Your basket is currently empty!

 Preventing illnesses where being over-weight is a risk factor

-The fitness and health benefits of wearing one in the general population are clear: the NHS report that one in four British adults is obese and that the UK has the Working outhighest level of obesity in Western Europe.
+The fitness and health benefits of wearing one in the general population are clear: the NHS report that one in four British adults is obese and that the UK has the highest level of obesity in Western Europe.
 “Obesity levels in the UK have more than trebled in the last 30 years and, on current estimates, more than half the population could be obese by 2050.”(1)

 It is well-established that people who are very overweight have a higher risk of developing kidney cancer: nearly a quarter (an estimated 24%) of kidney cancers in the UK are linked to being overweight and obese (2):